Case Study 02

 A paper form made digital — and drivers treated it that way

-As lead product designer for safety and innovation at Amazon Last Mile, I inherited the daily vehicle inspection — a federally mandated check (DVIR) that every DSP driver completed before and after each route.
-The experience was a paper form made digital: a long checklist that drivers blasted through in under 30 seconds.
+As lead product designer for safety and innovation at Amazon Last Mile, I inherited the daily vehicle inspection — a regulated process (DVIR) governed by an international standards organization that every DSP driver completed before and after each route.
+The experience was a paper-inspired digital checklist: a long list of items that drivers blasted through in under 30 seconds.

 Compliance rates looked fine.
 Trust was the problem.
 Fleet managers couldn’t verify whether a driver actually walked around the vehicle or just tapped through from the driver’s seat.
 A checked box only means something if someone actually looked.